nirranjanraut/restclient/README.md

             compile 'in.gauriinfotech:rest-client:1.0.1'
       }

-2) Upload image using below code.
+2) Upload file using below code.
 --------------

         File file = new File("/path/to/file");